 Of course, these treatments also come with their fair share of controversy.
 While these drugs effectively treat addiction, they’re also highly addictive themselves, as they work similarly to opioids.
 Without proper supervision and guidance, someone could fall dependent on these substances as well.

 Additionally, the Food and Drug Administration recently approved a medicine called lofexidine to help make withdrawal symptoms easier for people trying to stop using opioids, which should be followed with engagement in treatment.

-The Veterans Health Administration acknowledges that treatment with opioid use disorder treatment, including opioid agonists, is the first-line treatment for opioid use disorder and recommends it for all opioid-dependent patients.
+The Veterans Health Administration acknowledges that treatment with opioid use disorder, including opioid agonists, is the first-line treatment for opioid use disorder and recommends it for all opioid-dependent patients.

-However, despite evidence of effectiveness, these medications are prescribed to fewer than 35% of Veterans Health Administration patients diagnosed with opioid use disorder.
+Despite evidence of effectiveness, fewer than 35% of Veterans Health Administration patients diagnosed with opioid use disorder receive these medications.

 The VA Options to Help Veterans